-Second, I wasn’t 100% sure what type of peanut butter to use.
+Second, I wasn't 100% sure what type of peanut butter to use.
 The Recipe Club tested with Wegmans Just Peanuts which is a stir peanut butter.
-However, they said not to use “natural”, which I took to mean stir peanut butter like Smucker’s Natural.
-But maybe they meant the sugar-added “naturals” like Jif and Skippy?
+However, they said not to use "natural", which I took to mean stir peanut butter like Smucker's Natural.
+But maybe they meant the sugar-added "naturals" like Jif and Skippy?
 Or maybe I just misheard since I gave one-sided hearing.
-I went with tasty Reese’s brand and reduced the sugar from ⅔ to ½ cup.
+I went with tasty Reese's brand and reduced the sugar from ⅔ to ½ cup.
 Update: Okay, I think they meant not to use Smucker's Natural.
 I tried it and the filling was runny.

 Extra Firm Tofu

 Third, I've always used Silken tofu for smooth desserts.
 The store only had Greenwise brand extra-firm, so that's what I used.
 It was definitely not as smooth as Silken brand, but it worked.
 One thing to note is the recipe calls for a pound of tofu but most packs are slightly less than that.
 Here's a photo of the filling, which looks as if it has a mashed potato texture.
 It was honestly much smoother once it had set.

 I added salt because they hosts said it needed it.
 I think they used a teaspoon, but they probably used Diamond brand which is less salty, so I used only ½ teaspoon of Morton kosher and it was fine.